learn-co-curriculum/oo-neopet-html-generator/README.md

 On [neopets.com](http://www.neopets.com/), there are users, items, and neopets:
 * Items are of the simplest class and just have a type.
 * Users have have a name, neopoints (the Neopia version of currency), neopets, and items.
 * Like users, neopets also can have items.
-In addition, they have a name, a species, strength, defence, movement, and a mood.
+In addition, they have a name and a species.
+They also have strength, defence, movement, and a mood, which should initialize with a value between 1 and 10.

 #### Methods